redhat-cop/automate-tower-ha-dr/README.md

 ### High Availability

 [Ansible Tower clustering](https://docs.ansible.com/ansible-tower/latest/html/administration/clustering.html) provides increased availability by distributing jobs across nodes in a cluster.
 A failure of a single node results in reduced capacity in the cluster.
 The database remains a single point of failure in a cluster.
-If the the database becomes unavailable the cluster will also become unavailable.
+If the database becomes unavailable the cluster will also become unavailable.
 This configuration provides for a replica database (HA Replica) in the primary cluster datacenter, which can be transitioned to primary.
 Although not completely automated, this provides for faster recovery in database outage scenarios.

 **NOTE: In the future this feature will delivered and supported by a third party.**